Swarchal/TISS/README.md

 d_scale <- scale_d(d_out)
 ```

-Align the compound vectors by maximimum correlation to account for differences in potency:
+#### 3 Align the compound vectors by maximimum correlation to account for differences in potency:

+As compounds may produce similar fingerprints (or D-vectors), but at different concentrations, it is possible to align the vectors to one another to best reduce any differences in potencies.
+This is carried out by shifting the vectors by certain numbers of titrations and choosing the alignment that results in the highest correlation.

+Note that aligning by correlation results in shorter vectors as any overlaps are trimmed.

 ```r
 out <- correlate(d_scale, metadata)